flyer-deploy/flyer/src/recipes/internal/docs/design-doc.md

 ## Permissions

-1. Optionally specify `APP_USER` and `APP_GROUP` environment variables.
+1. Flyer reads optional `APP_USER` and `APP_GROUP` environment variables.
 These variables will be used as the user and group of the files and directories.

 2. Before unzipping artifact to the release directory, do these steps: